protontype/protontype/README_en.md

 **Creating Routers**
 --------

-- Create a class
-**Extends**ExpressRouter informing the base URL of the routes created in the class.
+- Create a class **Extends** ExpressRouter informing the base URL of the routes created in the class.
-- The Router settings will be done by the decorator @RouterClass
+- Use @RouterClass to Router settings
- - You can be informed the Models that will be used in the Router.
 - Create methods (functions) annotated with @Route.
 - Every method
 @Route Must have the format: `methodName (req, res, model)`, the model parameter is **optional**.